orangejuice/blog/data/activity/movie-夏日香气-2003/record.en.md

   subtitle: 2003 / South Korea / Romance / Yoon Seok-ho / Song Seung-heon, Son Ye-jin
 ---

-Just making a note here, I found this drama from a GIF, Son Ye-jin looked exceptionally good in it.
+Marking this because I found the film from a GIF.
+Son Ye-jin looks especially beautiful in it.